Videos

 # # #

-Zeynep Ton is Professor of the Practice at the MIT Sloan School of Management.
-Her work has been published in a variety of journals including Organization Science, Production and Operations Management and the Harvard Business Review.
-In addition, she has written numerous cases that explore different approaches to managing retail stores and labor.
+Zeynep Ton is Professor of the Practice at the MIT Sloan School of Management and president of nonprofit Good Jobs Institute.
+Her work has been published in a variety of journals including Organization Science, Production and Operations Management and Harvard Business Review.
+In addition, she has written numerous cases that explore different approaches to managing operations and people.

 Ton’s earlier research focused on the critical role of store operations in retail supply chains.
 After publishing the findings in “The Good Jobs Strategy,” retail leaders started reaching out to her to understand how to implement the Good Jobs Strategy in their organizations.
-In response, she cofounded the not-for-profit Good Jobs Institute to help them transform through assessments, workshops and longer-term partnerships.
+In response, she co-founded the not-for-profit Good Jobs Institute to help them transform through assessments, workshops and long-term partnerships.

 Ton received her Bachelor of Science in industrial and manufacturing engineering from the Pennsylvania State University and her Doctorate in Business Administration from Harvard Business School.